bruor/Apollo_m3u_to_strm/readme.md

 the folder structure and strm files.

 I truncate and re-write URLs to the strm files that already exist so that their last modified times are updated.
-My plan is to run this from a bash script so that after I've refreshed the strm files on disk, it can scan for any files that were not updated on the same date that the script was run and delete them.
-After that I'll do a subsequent search for empty directories and delete those.
+The script then does a sweep to clean up any strm files that were not updated because they are no longer in the playlist, and any empty folders that are left behind as a result.

 You'll need to modify the script to match your folder structure along with the commands that change directories before files are created.
 You'll also need to create/populate 2 text files that house your M3U URLs.
 There are currently 24 TV VOD URLs active, and 1 for movies.